typpo/blog/source/_posts/2014-12-25-this-year-in-side-projects-2014.markdown

 This has been another great year for projects, old and new.
 [Last year's](/blog/2013/12/31/my-year-in-side-projects/) post was well received so I've written up another this year.

-Here's my work worth talking about:
+Here are my projects worth talking about:

 * [TextBelt](http://textbelt.com) - free outgoing sms api
 * [AdDetector](http://ianww.com/ad-detector) - native ad detection